amiroff/NextBook/README.md

 3. Check examples to see what's possible with NextBook.
 4. Create your [markdown](/documentation/markdown) or [MDX](/documentation/using-mdx) content in `pages` folder.
 5. Update `config/config.json` with your table of contents and other information.
-6. Build (`npm run build`) and [deploy](https://vercel.com/new) your repository to any static hosting provider like Vercel, Netlify, Github Pages or Google cloud.
+6. Build (`npm run build`) and [deploy](https://vercel.com/new) your repository to any static hosting provider like Vercel, Netlify, Github Pages or Google Cloud.
 7. Profit! 🎉

-... voila 🎉!
 This should be enough to have a statically generated documentation page / book.

 With the advantages of [Next.js](https://nextjs.com), anything fancy (grading, level switching, you name it..) can be added along the way.